DLUT-ZhengLi/DESN-CCSN/README.md

 Tensorflow 1.8.0

+## Open Source

+The source code, trained model, and some results will be available on the github if well prepared.

 ## Citation
 If you find this code useful, please cite:

 ` Xinchen Ye* et al., Deep Joint Depth Estimation and Color Correction from Monocular Underwater Images based on Unsupervised Adaptation Networks. `

-## section  sourse code
-The source code, trained model, and some results will be available on the github if well prepared.